OpLumina/VS-Code-Security-Extension-for-File-Access/ReadMe.md

 ## How it works

 `tmpfs` is an in-memory filesystem.
-Mounting it over a directory doesn't delete or move anything — it just shadows the real contents for the lifetime of the mount.
+Mounting it over a directory doesn't delete or move anything, it just shadows the real contents for the lifetime of the mount.
 The moment the mount is removed, the original files reappear exactly as they were.

 ---